cbuescher/elasticsearch/README.md

 To iterate on changes, always remember to re-run `./update_jenkins_night_rally.sh` as user `vagrant`, before re-running tests.

-##### Iterating on release or nightly benchmarks while testing changes on Rally
+##### Iterating on nightly benchmarks while testing changes on Rally

-If you want to verify your on-going Rally work or a Rally PR against a full nightly or release run, use the following steps:
+If you want to verify your on-going Rally work or a Rally PR against a full nightly run, use the following steps:

 1. Specify the Rally repo and branch using the following environment variables:
     ```